County of Devon

 Microfilm of the Devon newspapers formerly held at the Westcountry Studies Library are available at the Devon Heritage Centre.
 Microfilms of other local newspapers are held in local studies collections at some Devon branch libraries.

-Most of the Church of England parish registers held at the Devon Heritage Centre and North Devon Record Office have been digitised and the first batch of these are now searchable online on the Find My Past website.
-This first batch of digitised parish registers was released online on 30 May 2014.
-Note that none of the digitised registers from North Devon Record Office which have been supplied to Find My Past have yet been put online.
+Most of the Church of England parish registers held at the Devon Heritage Centre and North Devon Record Office have been digitised and some of these have been searchable online on the Find My Past website since 2014.
+A further 49 parish registers have recently been digitised and digital images of these were made available online on the members’ area of the Devon Family History Society website early in 2016.
+It is expected that these will also become available on the Find My Past website sometime in the future.

-For information about the progress of this project, please see Devon Parish Registers Online
+For more details about the progress of this project, please see Devon Parish Registers Online

 An ongoing programme of online listing and indexing of holdings is in progress at both the Devon Heritage Centre and the North Devon Record Office.